St. Patrick’s Day Recipes

 Our collection of St. Patrick’s Day recipes showcases classic Irish flavors and ingredients like lamb, potatoes, cabbage, and Guinness stout.

 Whether you’re of Irish descent or simply looking to explore the rich tapestry of flavors in Ireland’s traditional dishes and modern cuisine, St. Patrick’s Day (also known as the Feast of St. Patrick) is a wonderful time to celebrate that heritage with food and drink!

-When we think of traditional recipes for this holiday, Corned Beef and Cabbage is the first thing that comes to mind, but it might interest you to know that bacon, not corned beef was the original ingredient used in this dish.
+When we think of traditional recipes for this holiday, Corned Beef and Cabbage is one of the first dishes that comes to mind, but it might interest you to know that bacon, not corned beef was the original ingredient used in this dish.

 When Irish immigrants in America found that beef was less expensive than pork, they replaced the bacon with corned beef, and a new, Irish-American tradition was born.

 Here are a few more classic Irish-American dishes you might want to try:

 Or, if you’re looking to try something less traditional, try a dish that preserves classic Irish flavors in new and different ways:

 St. Patrick was born in Britain around 390 A.D. and is credited for bringing Christianity to Ireland, and was thus named its patron saint.
 Originally, St. Patrick’s Day was strictly a religious holiday where people went to church in the morning and celebrated in the afternoon and evening.
 However, during the mid-1960s St. Patrick’s Day became a more festive event in Ireland, eventually growing into a four-day celebration filled with food, drink, and entertainment.